0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 Due to the shared nature of the bridge, chain operators will not have Admin access to the funds locked in the Master Escrow contract, including the funds that belong to their own network.

 The ability to manage bridge reserves is crucial to implement restaking for yield generation and other similar use cases.
-How does the uLxLy bridge address this?
+How does the unified bridge address this?

 ## Introducing "Stake the Bridge"